Londiwe-803/MyRecipeBook/README.md

-# Granny's Recipe Book 📖🍲
+# My Recipe Book 📖🍲

 A simple Android app built in **Kotlin** (using Android Studio) that allows users to add, view, and organize family recipes.
 The app uses arrays, loops, and screen navigation, and stores recipes with categories, ratings, and ingredients.